pococms/neovim/README.md

-# My notes on using Neovim
+# My notes on using Neovim and Vim

 The contents of my commented [init.vim](init.vim) are of interest to no one but me.
 Just need a convenient place for this info.
 This might help you learn where to put your init.vim, though.